 Nervous System Injuries Break Down

-These injuries usually include either blow to the spinal cord or traumatic brain injuries.
+These injuries usually include either a blow to the spinal cord or traumatic brain injuries.
 Damage to the spinal cord can cause permanent paralysis, only in the body area below the spine’s spot of the injury.
 It is easy to conclude that injuries get severe and affect a greater part of the body when sustained higher up in the spine.
 These injuries are mostly permanent and cannot be reversed, impairing the victim’s significant abilities for their entire lives.

 Traumatic brain injuries, on the other hand, result from severe wounds on the head and skull.
 These are majorly suffered in car accidents, falls, and fights.
 In most cases, traumatic brain injuries are not apparent or even visible.
 However, the harm caused inside is deadly.
 A person may suffer from diffuse injuries, which involve displacement of the brain inside the skull towards the front end.
 This is when the head is brought to severe thrusts and can result in blockage and permanent blood vessel damage.
 Moreover, brain death may occur if the blood supply is hindered even for a while.